Dharshan4038/PowerZone-Gym-App/README.md

 # Power Zone GymApp

-This Project is completely a frontend based project built using Angular, The data for project was fetched from Rapid API.
+This is a **Frontend** project built using Angular, The data for project was fetched from Rapid API.

 ## Project Usage